tgrabus/gospodarz/README.md

 Fresh food
 =========

-Prototype allows searching fresh food the closest to you and presenting results on the map.
+Prototype allows for searching fresh food nearby you and presenting results on the map.